korobovn/CloudPayments/README.md

 ### How to get a client instance

-If using Laravel framework, then you can get an instance of `CloudPaymentClientInterface` using `make` method to resolve.
+If using Laravel framework, then you can get an instance of `ClientInterface` using `make` method to resolve.

 ```php
 $client = $this->app->make(Korobovn\CloudPayments\Client\ClientInterface::class);